uandreu/uandreu.github.io/README.md

 # uandreu.github.io
 Personal Website

+A personal website for Andre Urcia.
+This may be taken and used as pleased under the MIT lisence.

-Certain elements taken from templates under MIT or CC licenses.
+Initial template taken from https://startbootstrap.com/themes/creative/ under the MIT lisence.